SamuelEarl/starter-kit-docker-vue-node-neo4j/README.md

 # Setup your project
 1. Run `make dev` to run the Docker containers.
-    * NOTE: If you get the following error: `ERROR: Pool overlaps with other one on this address space`, then refer to the heading below titled “Troubleshooting: `ERROR: Pool overlaps with other one on this address space`”.
+    * NOTE: If you get the following error: `ERROR: Pool overlaps with other one on this address space`, then refer to the heading below titled "Troubleshooting: `ERROR: Pool overlaps with other one on this address space`".
 2. Access the container that has the Node app inside.
 There are two ways to do that:
     1. Open a new terminal and run `docker container ls` to see the name of your app container.
 Then run `docker container exec -it <container_name> bash`.
 That will open an interactive terminal for that container in the terminal window.
-    2. If you are using VSCode, you can also click on the Docker tab in the left column, expand the “Containers” menu, right-click the container whose terminal you want to access and then select "Attach Shell" in the context menu.
-That will open an interactive terminal for that container in the VSCode terminal window.
+    2. If you are using VS Code, you can also click on the Docker tab in the left column, expand the "Containers" menu, right-click the container whose terminal you want to access (Hint: You need to access the app container; not the database container) and then select "Attach Shell" in the context menu.
+That will open an interactive terminal for that container in the VS Code terminal window.
 3. Create the Vue app with `vue create .`
     * NOTE: The dot after `vue create` is important.
 It tells Vue to create the project in the current project directory instead of in a new child directory.
 4. Now you can install packages (i.e., dependencies), create folders and files, reorganize folders and files, change configurations, and start coding.

 ## Note about accessing your app container
 The default command for your app container (in Dockerfile.dev) is `npm run dev`.
 That command will run the "dev" script that is configured in your `package.json` file.
 If you do not configure the "dev" script or if you do not have a `server.js` file configured, then your app container will get created and run for a moment and then it will exit.
 So you won't be able to access your app container's terminal to install packages and configure your project.
-However, if you have configured your "dev" script to run `node server.js` and if you your `server.js` file is configured to run a Node server, then your app container will get created and it will stay running because it has a process to run (i.e., there is a Node server to run).
+However, if you have configured your "dev" script to run `node server.js` and if your `server.js` file is configured to run a Node server, then your app container will get created and it will stay running because it has a process to run (i.e., there is a Node server to run).
 At that point you can access your app container's terminal and install packages and configure your project.

 ## You will probably run into permissions issues
 You will probably run into permissions issues when installing things through Docker.
-For example, you won’t be able to make changes to folders or files.
+For example, you won't be able to make changes to folders or files.
 If this is the case, then you will need to change permissions to the folders and files in your project.
 See the next heading for details.

 # Change permissions to folders and files in your project